 Central Illinois Friends (Friends) opened its doors more than 30 years ago to serve the Peoria area during the AIDS epidemic.
 Their commitment to the LGBTQ+ community continues today in Peoria and has expanded to serve the surrounding 15 counties.
+Friends’ multilingual staff provides HIV testing, education and health care referral services to populations that speak English, Spanish, Japanese, Indonesian and French.

 The most recent expansion of this commitment occurred with the August grand opening of a new Central Illinois Friends site located at the Community Health Care Clinic (CHCC) in Normal.
 The clinic provides adult health care, dental, and pharmacy services to individuals that are unable to pay for services.
 Services offered by Friends at this site are also free of charge and include HIV and STI testing, access to PrEP, HPV vaccinations, transgender health navigation services, and sexual health counseling.